GardenGroupUO/Adsorber/README.md

 ## Output files that are created by Adsorber

 Adsorber will adsorb atoms and molecules on various binding sites across your cluster or surface model.
-An example of an COOH molecules adsorbed to a vertex site on a Cu<sub>78</sub> cluster is shown below
+These include top, bridge, three-fold, and four-fold sites.
+An example of an COOH molecules adsorbed to a corner top-site on a Cu<sub>78</sub> cluster is shown below

 <p align="center">
 	<img src="https://github.com/GardenGroupUO/Adsorber/blob/main/Documentation/source/Images/COOH_site_1_rotation_0.png">